 The LUFS [loudness units relative to full scale] measurement scale is extremely accurate at displaying the perceived loudness of audio material.
 It’s a useful insight to have whilst both mixing and mastering.
-Navigate to these LUFS meters by clicking the LUFS button in the headroom section.
-There is a short term LUFS meter on the left and an integrated LUFS meter on the right.
-Similarly to the peak meter, each bar represents 1 unit.
-The default thresholds for CD mastering are set at -7 for short term and -9 for integrated.
+Navigate to these LUFS meters by clicking the LUFS icon.
+There is a short-term LUFS meter on the left and an integrated LUFS meter on the right.
+Similarly to the true peak meter, each bar represents 1 unit.

 The short-term meter will display the LUFS measurement over the last three seconds.
 The integrated meter shows the accumulating LUFS level of your track.
 You can reset the meters by clicking on the readouts.
-If you material breaches your set LUFS thresholds, the HEADROOM icon will turn red.
+If your material breaches your set LUFS thresholds, the LUFS icon will turn red.

 Why is LUFS Helpful during mastering?

-How many times have you mastered a track, then realized that it’s much quieter than other tracks of the same genre?
-With the LUFS meters you can make sure your track is the same perceived volume as your references.
+How many times have you mastered a track, then released that it’s much quieter than other tracks of the same genre?
+With the LUFS meters, you can make sure your track is the same perceived volume as your references.
 Forget RMS and Peak metering for loudness, LUFS is far more accurate.

 How To Decrease or Increase the LUFS value of your track